ChrisChinchilla/Chip-Shop/manual.md

 In current turn order, players should undertake these tasks:

 1. If an already built product has no remaining piles of money, move it to the discard pile.
 If the product has accessories attached to it, then also move those to the discard pile.
-2. Pay staff and specialist staff by counting the number of resource tokens in the 'Staff and Wages', 'Marketing', 'Research & Development' departments and on product and speciality staff cards.
+2. Pay staff and specialist staff by counting the number of resource tokens in the 'Marketing', 'Research & Development' departments and on product and speciality staff cards.
 Total these amounts and pay it to the bank.
+3. Ensure you have at least one resource on your player mat or on a product.
+If not, you are immediately declared bankrupt.
 3. Determine turn order for the next turn.
 This is in order of longevity score, from lowest to highest.
-In the event of a tie for longevity score, then highest loyalty score wins.
+In the event of a tie for longevity score, then highest loyalty score wins, if this ties, then use the turn order from last turn.

-**Note**: If a player is unable to pay for staff, they must take an immediate income stream action in order to cover their costs.
+**Note**: If a player is unable to pay costs, they must take an immediate income stream action in order to cover their costs.
+If this isn't possible, they are immediately declared bankrupt.

 ## Ending the game
 After ten turns the game is over!

 If at the end of the end of year phase of the final turn a player has products still in production then there are negative affects to scores.

-For each product or staff a player discards they lose half of the loyalty and longevity scores of each card.
+For each product, staff or specialist staff member a player discards they lose half of the loyalty and longevity scores of each card.

-For each outstanding loan, players lose five points of Longevity Score.
+If a player doesn't have the money left over to pay it back, for each outstanding loan, players lose five points of Longevity Score.

 Players score 1 point for every five money they still have.
 Longevity and Loyalty scores remain at their original value.